This post may contain affiliate links. Please read our disclosure policy.

 Stirring chicken with a mexican-spice marinade in a glass bowl

-Then whilst the chicken is marinating in the fridge, heat up the barbecue coals.
-Chris uses a chimney starter to speed up the process.
+Then whilst the chicken is marinating in the fridge, heat up the barbecue.
+We’re going to be cooking them over a direct heat.

 Thread the chicken onto skewers with peppers and red onion: